 The anconeal process is found in the elbow.
 It is a “keel” of bone on the ulna (one of the bones of the forearm) which slots into the back of the humerus (the bone of the upper arm) and which gives stability to the elbow when that joint is in extension.

-The anconeal process develops as a separate area of bone from the rest of the ulna, and should fuse with it by 5 months of age.
+The anconeal process develops as a separate area of bone from the rest if ulna and should fuse with it by five months of age.
 Sometimes this doesn’t occur and the anconeal process is said to be “un-united”.
 The un-united anconeal process (UAP) is loose and floating within the joint, and occasionally we have seen this associated with the development of infection in the joint.
 The floating UAP causes lameness, pain and discomfort, especially on elbow extension.

 Certain breeds are predisposed to UAP.
-These include German Shepherd dogs and Wolfhounds, and sometimes UAP occurs because the ulna growth is retarded because of growth plate issues at the bottom of the forearm which (amongst other things) causes the anconeal process to impinge on the back of the humerus.
+These include German Shepherd dogs and Wolfhounds.
+Sometimes UAP occurs because the ulna growth is retarded because of growth plate issues at the bottom of the forearm which (amongst other things) causes the anconeal process to impinge on the back of the humerus.

 The UAP can be addressed in one of two ways.
-It can be treated as a fracture and fixed with metal work or it can be removed.
+It can be treated as a fracture, fixed with metal work, or removed.

 Fixation presents some problems: